-Top Two Wineries to Visit in Stellenbosch with Kids
+Top 2 Wineries to Visit in Stellenbosch with Kids

-We were excited to find wineries to visit in Stellenbosch with kids!
-When it came time for our amazing safari experience to end, we hopped a plane back to the Western Cape to continue on with our South African adventure.
+We were excited to find family friendly wineries in Stellenbosch!
+When it came time for our amazing safari experience to end, we hopped a plane back to the Western Cape and continued on with our South African adventure.
+These top 2 wineries to visit in Stellenbosch with kids are ones not to miss!

 After we saw all the sights in Cape Town and enjoyed all the wild animals in the bush, we were ready to relax a little before heading back to Germany.